Moivaro Lake Natron Camp is situated just a few kilometres away from Lake Natron itself.

 Further dining info: There is no room service.

-Photographic: The landscape and scenery here is spectacular; volcanic mountains shoot straight up from flat plains and in the middle glistens Lake Natron.
-Get up early for the morning light and take some fantastic scenic shots.
-It is also a great spot for photographing traditional Maasai, though be prepared to pay for the privilege.See more ideas for Photographic in Tanzania
+Photography holidays: The scenery here is spectacular; volcanic mountains shoot straight up from flat plains, whilst in the middle glistens Lake Natron.
+Get up early for some fantastic shots.
+Also a great location for photographing traditional Maasai, though expect to pay for the privilege.See more ideas for Photography holidays in Tanzania

 Attitude towards children: Moivaro Lake Natron Tented Camp welcomes children of all ages.